Bricklaying and WorldSkills Australia

 Bricklaying has specific Regions designated for all parts of Australia, in which an apprentice bricklayer can nominate to compete locally and if successful in a Regional WorldSkills Australia event, will represent his Region in the National competition.
 The National WorldSkills Australia bricklaying winner is then considered to compete for Australia as a WorldSkills Skillaroo along with other national trades’ representatives.
 WorldSkills Australia supports the expenses of competitors traveling interstate and overseas to compete.
 For details on the actual competition projects that form the basis of testing, review our Blogs, searching WorldSkills.
 Ask your State Office for more information.

-The event runs on a two year cycle: Regional competitions occur one year, potentially throughout a State, for the selection of a regional representative to forward to the National event in the following year.
+The event runs on a two year cycle: Regional competitions occur one year, potentially throughout a State, for the selection of a regional representative to go forward to the National event in the following year.
 The International occurs in the same year as new Regional competitions are judged.

 Click Here to watch a video from the 2013 WorldSkills opening ceremony held in Leipzig, Germany.